-And the best part is, it costs nothing to get started.
-Write.
+And the best part is, it doesn’t cost anything to get started… Write.
 Upload to Amazon.
 Wait for sales.
 Rinse.
 Repeat.

 Yuwanda Black is the publisher of InkwellEditorial.
-She has self-published almost 100 ebooks.
-Yuwanda also develops and publishes ecourses.
-One of her most popular courses is How to Make Money Writing Romance (and she’s offering a $50 discount for our readers if you use the code HORKEY).
+She has self-published almost 100 ebooks and also develops and publishes ecourses.
+One of her most popular courses is How to Make Money Writing Romance.